rustam/python-ilorest-library/README.rst

 .. code-block:: python

-	REDFISH_OBJ.logout()
+	REST_OBJ.logout()

  A logout deletes the current sesssion from the system.
-The redfish_client object destructor includes a logout statement.
+The redfish_client and the rest_client object destructor includes a logout statement.

 Contributing
 ----------